msmerlak/beyond-may/papers/response.md

 - Try to pitch the paper from a slightly different point of view, more "honest" and aware of what we already did in the Science and putting more stress on what is new/clearer in this letter.

+- Should we remove "Beyond May" from the title?

 ## Reviewer 1

 ### Major comments